Waymans/SocketChat/README.md

 ## No databases or OAuth used for this but instead cookies for unique names.

 Includes private messaging (can do so by clicking their name at the top of the app).

+Similar to [this](https://glaze-kitchen.glitch.me/) project where I used MongoDB and GitHub OAuth.